Changissnz/selfinterest/README.md

 compensation to continue the structure while maintaining the freedom of expression not always from structure; this statement is somewhat convincing in characterizing the city-state as a fatalist construct.
 These points made go to support the idea that any patriotism from individual, family, or sub-collective alike must be constantly questionable.
+The must-be statement is rather silly because it is obvious that a peasant can challenge the decree of a hierarch and a court defendant can fling feces at judge or jurors around them, but the self-interest in these situations are very much subject to the consequence of prescription through officiated structure.